Meanwhile...

 “How's it goin’?”
 It was a standard greeting, but in this case my grinning cousin Fabrizio knew how it would be 'goin'", and it was very inappropriate, considering that my best guy friend Harvey Ferraro had dropped dead of two bullets in the middle of this forehead very early Tuesday morning.

 It made me wonder.
-What in the fucking hell was Harvey mixed up in?
+What in the fucking hell big deal was Harvey mixed up in?
 It was said he was coming home from Charmaine La Fleur's place at about three a.m., that lousy bleach-blond bimbo.
 (She always looked like a sausage tied in the middle to me.)
-My nonna, my Grandma Rosealba had Charmaine pegged the moment she saw her, --- "Stupida puttana, a buon mercato, sporca!"
+My nonna, my Grandma Rosealba had Charmaine pegged from the first moment she saw her, --- "Stupida puttana, a buon mercato, sporca!"
 Nonnie said.
 (Yeah, --- "Stupid whore, cheap, dirty!")
 Even though her Uncle Enzio was a fancy big shot lawyer, she was still a filthy-ass slut.

 So, our household got to be a matriarchy after my pa’s diabetes became so hard to control.
 He died in nineteen fifty after he went into a very bad coma and never woke up.
 Since then, Ma and Nonnie, my maternal grandma, have run our family with a loving hand, but an iron hand in the velvet glove.

 It was Sunday afternoon.
 My sister Carol was sitting with me at the kitchen table when Fabrizio walked in.
 Carol was five years older than me at twenty four and widowed from her husband Al Cattaneo who was run over by a big black DeSoto after he went out one Saturday afternoon for a bottle of whiskey.
 It was supposed to have been an accident.
 Al was a world class jerk anyway, too stupid to be in the Business or what we call La Famiglia.
 They didn't want him.
 And, he didn't treat my sister right.
 Everybody, I mean, but everybody, knew it, and a man who doesn't treat his family, his wife with respect is not thought of as much of a man.
-After Al's death, Carol moved back into the family home from an apartment over Lombardi’s, the used appliance and furniture store.
+After Al's death, Carol moved back into the family home from a crummy apartment over Lombardi’s, the used appliance and furniture store.

 Paulie and Tony were my older brothers, my parents oldest kids, twelve and ten years older than my sister Carol, seventeen and fifteen years older than me.
 Ma also had another daughter, Rosa, her first child, who died at birth, and Ma and Pa were afraid she'd never have another baby since she'd had such a hard time of it.
 But, that, obviously, wasn't true.
 My brother Paulie married Helen Ricci, who was Iggy Barille's niece.
 Iggy was sort of famous, or infamous, on the Hill, depending on just who you were and how you looked at it.